Racing with the Alberg 30 Association is a friendly affair. Oh,

 If you have any questions, or need any information about a race,

-you can always contact the
+you can always contact the Racing Commodore.

-racing commodore
+racing rules?

 The class has rules on permitted sails.